Complete a Mentor Profile here.

 - No sanction by a governing authority in the five years preceding application as a Mentor.

 - No formal disciplinary complaint pending before Attorney Regulation pursuant to C.R.C.P.
 251.12, or current participation in a diversion program pursuant to C.R.C.P.
 251.13.
 An attorney is not disqualified from serving as a Mentor if an investigation was conducted or if there was previous successful completion of participation in a diversion program, and no formal complaint was filed.

 - Maintain active Professional Liability Coverage during CAMP term.

 Appointment as a Mentor is valid for 5 years, after which time you may re-apply.
 During your term, you must notify the Executive Director of any change affecting the above qualifications.

-The Mentor Program is a professional relationship.
-It does not contemplate and is not intended to create a formal association or attorney-client relationship between the Mentee and the Mentor.
-Similarly, for Mentors and Mentees not of the same law firm or office, the Mentor Program does not create an attorney-client relationship between the Mentor and the Mentee’s clients; Mentees must ultimately exercise their own independent professional judgment on behalf of their clients.
+The mentoring relationship is a professional relationship.
+It does not contemplate and is not intended to create a formal association or attorney-client relationship between the mentee and the mentor.
+Similarly, for mentors and mentees not of the same law firm or office, the mentoring relationship does not create an attorney-client relationship between the mentor and the mentee’s clients; mentees must ultimately exercise their own independent professional judgment on behalf of their clients.

 To obtain 15 CLE credits (including 2 ethics credits), Mentors and Mentees must successfully complete this program, which requires a commitment of approximately 16 to 20 hours per year (1 ½ hours per month).